 Red spinels have always been favored and have the most dramatic history.
 In Moscow, a 412.25 carat dark red spinel is the centerpiece for the Great Imperial Crown commissioned for the coronation of Catherine the Great.
 Red spinels were used frequently in the Renaissance and became quite fashionable in the 18th Century.
 The largest collection of spinels, which includes a 500-carat gem, is part of the collection of the Royal Crown Jewels of Iran.

-Spinel is a mineral group which produces some of the finest gemstones, yet it has never been accepted by the general public as a valuable adornment due to poor marketing.
+Spinel is a mineral group that produces some of the finest gemstones, yet it has never been accepted by the general public as a valuable adornment due to poor marketing.
 It has a hardness that is equal to topaz and is very durable.
 Historically all red gemstones were termed “ruby” – or carbunculus – and the 170 ct red stone in the British Imperial State Crown has always been referred to as the “Black Prince’s Ruby”, while only in recent history it has been identified as a red spinel.

 In antique jewelry, one will hardly ever encounter spinel although the jewelers from days gone by may have used them as rubies or sapphires.
 It was in the second half of the 18th century that the distinction between spinel and ruby was made and the demand for these former “oriental rubies” declined, as did the price, in favor of “real” rubies.
 One will for that reason not find many spinels in antique jewelry from the Georgian period hitherto (although spinel is gaining in popularity in present times).